 Spring rolls were traditionally eaten during the Chinese New Year celebration or Spring Festival, hence the name.
-During my preliminary search, I perused a number of sources asserting that both rolls originated in China, or that the egg roll was Chinese and the spring roll was the Americanized counterpart.
+During my preliminary search, I perused several sources asserting that both rolls originated in China or that the egg roll was Chinese and the spring roll was the Americanized counterpart.

 Egg rolls start with wheat flour mixed with water or sometimes egg.
-Spring rolls can utilize a wheat flour based wrapper or rice paper wrappers, (made from rice flour).
+Spring rolls can utilize a wheat flour-based wrapper or rice paper wrappers (made from rice flour).
 Egg roll wrappers are thicker and egg rolls are larger.

 The fillings for egg and spring rolls vary greatly from country to country and from chef to chef.
-Even the different sub regions of China have their own traditional mixtures.
+Even the different sub-regions of China have their own traditional mixtures.

 Penurious sections of China relied on vegetable based spring rolls and then added meat to them for the New Year Celebration.
-Vegetable options include cabbage, carrots, bean paste, bamboo shoots, onions, bean sprouts, lettuces, mushrooms, peppers, garlic, ginger, noodles, etc. The sauces that accompany them are equally heterogeneous.
+Vegetable options include cabbage, carrots, bean paste, bamboo shoots, onions, bean sprouts, lettuce, mushrooms, peppers, garlic, ginger, noodles, etc. The sauces that accompany them are equally heterogeneous.

 Vietnamese spring rolls can be fried or fresh.
 They frequently contain pork, bean sprouts, rice or mung bean noodles, and other ingredients characteristic of Southeast Asia.
 Vietnamese fish sauce is often used as a component for the dipping sauces served with them.

 Summer rolls are a type of Vietnamese spring roll.
 They are made from rice paper wrappers and are not fried.
-They are served cold and as the name implies, are a warm weather favorite.
+They are served cold and, as the name implies, are a warm-weather favorite.
 While the fillings can still be diverse, they tend toward the vegetable realm and often contain thin rice or mung bean noodles.

-Working with them can be a little tricky.
-To render them pliable they must be briefly soaked in warm water and drained on a clean towel.
-They are delicate and must be handled with care as they have a nasty tendency to tear or fold up on themselves.
+Working with them can be tricky.
+To render them pliable, they must be briefly soaked in warm water and drained on a clean towel.
+They are delicate and must be handled carefully as they tend to tear or fold up on themselves.

 How to Prepare a Summer Roll